SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs

 Similar to \cite{le2021improving}, we use multi-channel spectrograms as the input to our model.
 While in \cite{le2021improving} the authors use the multi-channel spectrograms to represent the pitch and intensity of musical notes, we use them to represent the different layers of the sound effect.
+To be precise, multi-channel spectrograms are built by stacking multiple sound layers along the channel axis, and these layers are provided by the user to the network directly (they are not extracted programmatically from layered sounds).
+We use the multi-channel spectrogram term (instead of multi-layer) for consistency with the literature.
 The use of multi-channel spectrograms instead of single-channel spectrograms in the context of sound effects synthesis presents some benefits.
 For instance, they allow for some parametrisation of the sound synthesis as the layers could be synced to an animation, triggered asynchronously, have different volume from each other, etc.

-To build the multi-channel spectrograms, first we load and normalise each audio layer in a range of $[-1,1]$.
+To build the multi-channel spectrograms first we load and normalise the sound layers in a range of $[-1,1]$.
 Next, we measure the longest sound effect layer in the time-domain and zero-pad the remaining layers to this length.
 Then, we transform the multiple audio layers into log-magnitude spectrograms, discarding the phase information and stacking them along the tensor channel axis as if they were different channels of an image.
 Finally, we normalise the spectrogram (mean 0, standard deviation 1).
 During inference we revert this normalisation, invert the logarithm, permute the channel and batch dimensions (so the layers appear as different sounds in a batch) and transform the spectrograms back to audio.
 If the training sound effect has only one layer, a single-layer spectrogram is used.
 Unless stated otherwise, all sound layers are mono, with a sampling rate of \SI{44.1}{\kilo\hertz}.